Kerr metric: Closed timelike curves and the Cauchy horizon

+The Cauchy horizon acts as a boundary beyond which the familiar notions of cause and effect break down.
+The presence of CTCs raises fundamental questions about the predictability and consistency of the laws of physics in these extreme regions of spacetime.

+The anti-universe region of the extended Kerr metric is a fascinating and perplexing theoretical construct.
+It presents a scenario with a negative mass, reversed time orientation, and the possibility of time travel through closed timelike curves.
+While the physical reality of the anti-universe remains uncertain, its study provides valuable insights into the nature of spacetime, gravity, and the limits of our current understanding of the universe.

 While it is expected that the exterior region of the Kerr solution is stable, and that all rotating black holes will eventually approach a Kerr metric, the interior region of the solution appears to be unstable, much like a pencil balanced on its point.
 This is related to the idea of cosmic censorship.

 Relation to other exact solutions

 The Kerr geometry is a particular example of a stationary axially symmetric vacuum solution to the Einstein field equation.
 The family of all stationary axially symmetric vacuum solutions to the Einstein field equation are the Ernst vacuums.

 The Kerr solution is also related to various non-vacuum solutions which model black holes.
 For example, the Kerr–Newman electrovacuum models a (rotating) black hole endowed with an electric charge, while the Kerr–Vaidya null dust models a (rotating) hole with infalling electromagnetic radiation.

 The special case $a = 0$ of the Kerr metric yields the Schwarzschild metric, which models a nonrotating black hole which is static and spherically symmetric, in the Schwarzschild coordinates.
 (In this case, every Geroch moment but the mass vanishes.)

 The interior of the Kerr geometry, or rather a portion of it, is locally isometric to the Chandrasekhar–Ferrari CPW vacuum, an example of a colliding plane wave model.
 This is particularly interesting, because the global structure of this CPW solution is quite different from that of the Kerr geometry, and in principle, an experimenter could hope to study the geometry of (the outer portion of) the Kerr interior by arranging the collision of two suitable gravitational plane waves.